philipstubbs13/ReactCoin/README.md

   <li><b>react</b> - package for accessing React (https://www.npmjs.com/package/react)</li>
   <li><b>react-dom</b> - serves as the entry point of the DOM-related rendering paths (https://www.npmjs.com/package/react-dom).</li>
   <li><b>react-scripts</b>: package that includes scripts and configuration used by Create React App. (https://www.npmjs.com/package/react-scripts)</li>
-  <li><b>serve</b> - packaged used to serve a static single page application and provides an interface for listing the directory's contents(https://www.npmjs.com/package/serve).</li>
+  <li><b>serve</b> - packaged used to serve a static single page app.
+It also provides an interface for listing the directory's contents (https://www.npmjs.com/package/serve).</li>
 </ul>

 <p>Version information for each of these packages is available in the <b>package.json</b> file in the project root directory.</p>